 The COVID-19 crisis was unprecedented and many company and HR leaders have had to quickly pivot to a new remote work model that requires companies to assess how they can bring remote employees into their company culture and get them up to speed so they can be productive as quickly as possible.
-Cisive asked survey participants what actions they have taken around new hires as a result of the pandemic (see Table 14).
-Just over 30% said they have implemented new background screening components for remote hires and 16% said they have started recruiting for remote working permanent hires.
-Additionally, 16% created a fully digital program for onboarding new hires.

-TABLE 14: As a result of the pandemic, which of the following describe actions your company has taken around new hires?
+Cisive asked survey participants what actions they have taken around new hires as a result of the pandemic (see Table 17).
+Just over 37% said they have implemented new background screening components for remote hires, 36% introduced new digital benefits (such as high-speed home internet service), and 31% said they have started recruiting for remote working permanent hires.
+Additionally, 27% introduced new wellbeing benefits (such as gym memberships) and provided new starters with all equipment they need to work from home, or reimbursed for work-from-home expenses.
+TABLE 17: As a result of the pandemic, which of thefollowing describe actions your company hastaken around new hires?